Searches for Long-Lived Particles at the Future FCC-ee: Theoretical Landscape

 Many models that address open, fundamental problems of the SM are governed by global symmetries.
 If an approximate global symmetry is spontaneously broken, a pseudo Nambu-Goldstone boson appears in the theory that is light compared to the symmetry breaking scale.
-This pseudo Nambu-Goldstone boson is often referred to as an axion-like particle or ALP.
+If this pseudo Nambu-Goldstone boson is a pseudoscalar, it is often referred to as an axion-like particle or ALP.
 The ALP's lightness singles it out as a uniquely promising experimental target that could open a first window onto high-scale new physics beyond the SM.

 ALPs appear in many models that address open, fundamental problems in the SM.
-The most prominent example is the QCD axion, which was introduced in the 1980s to solve the strong CP problem~\cite{Peccei:1977hh,Peccei:1977ur,Weinberg:1977ma,Wilczek:1977pj} and found to simultaneously account for the observed dark matter relic abundance~\cite{Preskill:1982cy,Dine:1982ah}.
-QCD axions are typically very light and these models are plagued by the ``axion quality'' problem, in which quantum gravity corrections destabilise the minimum of the axion potential thereby reintroducing the strong CP problem~\cite{Kamionkowski:1992mf,Barr:1992qq,Holman:1992us,Ghigna:1992iv}.
+The most prominent example is the QCD axion, which was introduced in the 1980s to solve the strong CP problem~\cite{Peccei:1977hh,Peccei:1977ur,Weinberg:1977ma,Wilczek:1977pj} and found to simultaneously account for the observed DM relic abundance~\cite{Preskill:1982cy,Dine:1982ah}.
+QCD axions are typically very light, and these models are plagued by the ``axion quality'' problem, in which quantum gravity corrections destabilize the minimum of the axion potential, thereby reintroducing the strong CP problem~\cite{Kamionkowski:1992mf,Barr:1992qq,Holman:1992us,Ghigna:1992iv}.
 Heavy-axion solutions to the strong CP problem circumvent this issue and so motivate ALPs with MeV-to-TeV scale masses~\cite{Rubakov:1997vp,Holdom:1982ex,Berezhiani:2000gh,Hook:2014cda,Fukuda:2015ana,Gherghetta:2016fhp,Dimopoulos:2016lvn,Agrawal:2017ksf,Gaillard:2018xgk}.
 ALPs in this mass range could also result from the breaking of global symmetries in low scale supersymmetric~\cite{Nelson:1993nf,Goh:2008xz,Bellazzini:2017neg} or composite Higgs models \cite{Gripaios:2009pe,Ferretti:2013kya,Belyaev:2015hgo,Ferretti:2016upr}.
 Phenomenologically, they can also lead to successful EW baryogenesis~\cite{Jeong:2018ucz}.

 An ALP dominantly couples to SM particles via dimension-5 operators,